China Merchants Group: Post-Civil War split

 In 1949, following the Chinese Civil War, the company's head office was transferred together with the Republic of China government from the Mainland to Taiwan.
-The Taipei-based part of CMSNCo. merged with Yang Ming Marine Transport Corporation on 1 July 1995.
+On December 28, 1972, because Communist China obtained the "Chinese seat" in the United Nations, in order to prevent Communist China from taking over the assets of the original CMSNCo, the CMSNCo in Taiwan invested in Yang Ming Marine Transport Corporation, thereby transferring assets to Yang Ming Marine Transport.
+In March 1995, The Taipei-based part of CMSNCo. finally merged with Yang Ming Marine Transport Corporation.

 Meanwhile, the People's Republic of China retained ownership of some of the company's ships and of the Hong Kong subsidiary, allowing the latter to retain its name (China Merchants Steam Navigation Company Limited) to avoid legal disputes.
 In 1950, transfer of the original core company was moved to its Hong Kong headquarters but with overall control still being retained by the PRC.